§ Trust Spanning Protocol (TSP) Specification

 § Secure Hash and Digest Functions

 All TSP implementations MUST support the following secure hash and digest functions.
-They can be used for nonce and Thread_ID constructions as the operator TSP_DIGEST.
+They can be used for nonce and digest constructions as the operator TSP_DIGEST.

 § Serialization and Encoding

 ) for message serialization and encoding.
-The TSP payload however may have data encoded in other formats including CBOR, JSON, MsgPak and other compatible formats.
+The TSP payload however may have data encoded in other formats including CBOR, JSON, and MsgPak that are compatible formats to interleave within CESR streams.

 In this section, we describe the relevant CESR codes used in TSP.